Communication

 Students competent in critical thinking demonstrate the ability to process ideas and thoughts; develop evidence-based arguments; and explore problems through specific and aligned procedures in order to reach sound conclusions expressed in a concise and organized format.

-Students competent in information literacy and technology demonstrate the ability to collect and analyze data; interpret results to create solutions for problems; evaluate the reliability of information, and make sound decisions through the use of technology.
+Students competent in information literacy demonstrate the ability to collect and analyze data, to interpret results to create solutions for problems, and to evaluate the reliability of information.

 Quantitative Reasoning